Strategic Debt Use for Business Growth: Entrepreneur's Guide

 Know Your Business Inside Out

-Lenders want to be assured you have a firm grasp of your business operations.
+Lenders want assurance that you have a firm grasp of your business operations.
 Be prepared to explain:

 How your KPIs drive business decisions